lesfurets/mdl4ui/README.md

 ======

 UI meta modeling framework based on java annotation and APT.
-This project. will show patterns and architecture to solve classical UI issues using a modeling approach:
+This project will show patterns and architecture to solve classical UI issues using a modeling approach:

 * Complex UI form with more than 100 fields described in a model
 * Linked form fields (dependencies)